itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     m = \left \lfloor \frac{n}{2 \cdot log(n)} \right \rfloor

-Both of these rules are good assumtions about the nature of data and its possible limits in memory.
-Of course you can find situations when these rules will fail.
+Both of these rules are good assumptions about the nature of data and its possible limits in memory.
+Of course, you can find situations when these rules will fail.

 Hallucinations
 --------------